Arizona’s Public Records Law

 Pursuant to A.R.S. section 39-171, entities subject to the public records law must make available on their websites “the name, telephone number, and email address of an employee or department that is authorized and able to provide the information requested or able to forward the request to an employee or department that is authorized and able to provide the information requested.”

-Pursuant to his section, please direct all public records requests for Ombudsman-Citizens’ Aide office records* to:
+Pursuant to this section, please direct all public records requests for Ombudsman-Citizens’ Aide office records* to:

 LEGISLATION